Scope of TG3

 TG3: Chair - Rich Chernock, Triveni Digital

-Dr. Chernock is currently a Senior Member of the Technical Staff at Triveni Digital.
-In that position, he is developing products and technologies to enable digital television and data broadcasting.
+Dr. Chernock is currently Chief Science Officer at Triveni Digital.
+In that position, he is developing strategic directions for monitoring, content distribution and metadata management for emerging digital television systems and infrastructures.
 Previously, he was a Research Staff Member at IBM Research, investigating digital broadcast technologies.

 In another life, he used transmission electron microscopy to study materials characteristics for advanced ceramics packaging and semiconductor technology at IBM.
 His ScD was from MIT in the field of nuclear materials engineering.

 TG3 Specialist Groups

 The Specialist Group on ATSC 3.0 System Requirements and Program Management (called TG3/S31) will solicit use cases and develop scenarios, and examine them within various industry contexts for the next-generation digital television broadcast system (ATSC 3.0).
 These scenarios will be used to derive a set of System Requirements and the associated Glossary for ATSC 3.0, which will in turn enable the development of Technical Standards and Recommended Practices for such future service by TG3 and its other subgroups.
 The group will manage the ongoing development and documentation of these System Requirements and Glossary as appropriate over time.

 The group will assist in the review, coordination and consolidation of work within TG3’s subgroups, including reviewing subgroup output for adherence to the System Requirements, coordinating interdependent deliverables and timelines, assisting in identifying and resolving work overlaps or gaps between groups, drafting outlines and shared sections of documents requiring multiple subgroup input, and other similar tasks as assigned by TG3.